 If you are a classy kind of guy who loves martinis, don’t miss Wing Lei’s luxurious Million Dollar Baby, a cocktail sprinkled with truffle shavings and golden flakes served with caviar on the side.
 It is pricey but pays off with a combination of bold flavors and stunning presentation.

 One of Macau’s best steakhouses and another Wynn Palace establishment on our list, SW Steakhouse, is much more than a restaurant with juicy ribeyes and filet mignons.
 If you have been postponing a fancy dinner date, uncertain if you can afford it, come to the restaurant and head directly to the bar counter.
 If steaks are not your goal, it doesn’t mean you should ignore the place completely.
-The local team of mixologists know their craft and are eager to share some secrets with you over a flowing conversation while mixing you a cocktail.
+The local team of mixologists knows their craft and is eager to share some secrets with you over a flowing conversation while mixing you a cocktail.
 Tell them what you like and trust their instincts!

 But don’t forget to explore the drinks menu and see what they have to offer.
 The signatures here are original interpretations of all-time favorites.
 Try SW’s take on the Aviation called Fly Me to the Moon, a refreshing drink with yuzu.
 Fans of the savory Bloody Mary would enjoy The Bone Doctor, a twist on classics with roasted bone marrow.
 However, their forte is the aged barrel cocktails matured in American oak barrels.
 The aging process is a science that requires expertise and precision every step of the way.
 The maturation adds mellowness and takes off the edge.
 If done right, aged cocktails, even the strongest ones, are smooth and easy to drink.
 So if Negroni is your poison, then SW Negroni or Mezcal Negroni should be on your must-try list.

-An Italian restaurant ran by a Portuguese Macau local, Antica Trattoria also offers some of the city’s coolest cocktails.
-Frankly, it is a no brainer because Bruno Santos is an established mixologist well-known in Macau.
+An Italian restaurant run by a Portuguese Macau local, Antica Trattoria also offers some of the city’s coolest cocktails.
+Frankly, it is a no-brainer because Bruno Santos is an established mixologist well-known in Macau.
 Moreover, he is the founder of UBCM (Union of Bartenders & Cocktails of Macau) and the secretary at IBA, International Bartenders Association.
 And last but not least, Antica Trattoria received the award for the Hospitality Team of the Year at The Bar Awards Hong Kong & Macau 2019, a well-deserved appreciation.